 Pupils at Clarborough Primary School participate in weekly high quality PE lessons meeting the national requirement of 2 hours per week.
-Our PE programme and curriculum is designed to allow all pupils the opportunity to achieve the national curriculum aims.
+Our PE programme and curriculum is designed to allow all pupils the opportunity to achieve the national curriculum aims and is supported through Next Level Sports.
 It incorporates a variety of sports to ensure all children develop the confidence, tolerance and the appreciation of their own and others' strengths and weaknesses.
 We specifically aim to meet the needs of ALL our pupils to allow them to achieve their full potential in a fully inclusive approach.
 This will be achieved by: